Al366io/solana-transactions-wrapper/README.md

   <li><strong>RPC_ENDPOINT:</strong> Your RPC endpoint to connect to.</li>
   <li><strong>WALLET_PRIVATE_KEY:</strong> The private key of the wallet you want to get the tokens from.</li>
 </ul>
+<p>This function returns a promise that resolves to an object mapping token addresses to their balance and symbol.</p>

 <h3>Getting Token Balance</h3>